joenalewabau/frequently-used-files/README.md

-# frequently-used-files README

-## Features
+# Frequently Used Files

-This extension provides the ability to open groups of files with one click.
+This VS Code extension provides the ability to open groups of files with one click.

 It's common for developers to be working on a large code base with many logical sections, for example: